 Not too far away was a magnificent Bald Eagle perched on the rocks.
 Always so exciting seeing this majestic bird of prey!
 Certainly not camera shy, posing quietly while everyone on board hurriedly aimed their cameras and clicked away.

 As we moved along, the park ranger was giving us a lot of information about the history of the area (most of which I don’t remember) and as several lobster boats passed by talked about the lobster industry.
 Buoys marking the location of lobster traps were everywhere.
 Sure, we have these in MA and RI but not as many as Maine.

-According to the Hancock Gourmet Lobster website, there are over 3 million lobster buoys used to harvest over 124 million pounds (2014) of Maine lobster.
+According to the Lobster Anywhere, there are over 3 million lobster buoys used to harvest over 126 million pounds (2012) of Maine lobster.
 Guess there will be plenty left after our visit!
 Now we understand why our sailing buddies at the yacht club often complain about cruising the waters off the coast of Maine.
 In some spots it seems like you could walk across the bay by hopping from trap buoy to buoy.
 To combat this hazard, pleasure cruisers often install line cutters on their props so if the line (known as a trap warp) from a lobster pot gets snagged it will automatically be cut and not tangle itself around the prop causing what could be a serious safety hazard.
 The lobster men probably don’t like it when that happens.
 Lest you fret about the lobsters themselves, the traps have a “ghost panel” that will decay over time and let the lobster escape.
 “Vents” in the trap also let young undersized lobsters leave at will.
 This link will tell you way more than you wanted to know about lobster trap configurations in Maine.

 As mentioned above, we would have a brief stopover at Little Cranberry Island which can only be accessed by either a tour boat or the mail boat.
 Cars, supply and delivery trucks are ferried over on a barge.